Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Modal UIs could be suitably used for Graphing tools, Big data processing tools or anywhere else where you need greater control over the screen-space and where your users are willing to learn your kybd-only control conventions.
+If you have a vision of how you want your screen to look don't find ways of realising that using WIMP controls and are willing to draw the screen yourself then a Modal UI is a good option.

-Since a modal UI is implemented entirely within a wxWindow subclass, it is possible to incorporate a ModalUI window into a regular WIMP style app using wxAUI with the Modal UI in one layer and a WIMP UI in another layer.
+Since a Modal UI is implemented entirely within a wxWindow subclass, it is possible to incorporate a Modal UI window into a regular WIMP style app using wxAUI with the Modal UI in one layer and a WIMP UI in another layer.
 Effectively mixing these 2 styles of UI design.